Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 North Carolina State University

-Restrictions: EHS approval required.
-Carter-Finley Stadium TFR during football events.
-No flights over research facilities, sensitive buildings, or campus crowds without explicit authorization.
+Restrictions: Prior EHS approval required for all flights.
+Carter-Finley Stadium TFR during football games (3 statute miles, 1 hour before/after, 3,000 ft AGL).
+No flights over campus facilities, research areas, or events without explicit authorization.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.